November 9, 2019 to February 24, 2020

 The process of discovery started with the idea of an invented map and expanded to borders and edges, islands, temporarily forgotten histories, peoples whose lives had been carefully recorded and then forgotten, and utopian experiments in communal living in the 20th century.
 Many of these places, and the people who challenged the dominant narratives, existed on the periphery.
 This exhibition centers their stories.
 The five newly commissioned projects are seeded with remnants of the past while revealing new futures, new histories, and new legacies.

-Learn more about the projects
+Learn more about the projects.

 Support for this exhibition is provided by the Mike Kelley Foundation for the Arts, the Philip and Muriel Berman Foundation, the Pasadena Art Alliance, and WHH Foundation.
 Additional support for the publication of Trailblazer and Inhabitants and Visitors was provided by the Andy Warhol Foundation for the Visual Arts and The Huntington-USC Institute on California and the West.